microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 <br><img src="images/INTERRUPT.gif">

 <br> This gif shows what happens when the VDDIO2 voltage drops below the MVIO threshold.
-In this example, a wire is placed between the VDDIO2 and the VBUS, that is used as a power supply (5V) - the LED is turned off.
+In this example, a wire is placed between the VDDIO2 and the V<sub>BUS</sub>, that is used as a power supply (5V) - the LED is turned off.
 The wire is then unplugged (0V) - the LED is turned on.

 ### 2.3 Summary